librenms/librenms/doc/Support/SSL-Configuration.md

 Follow the How to until you get to step 3.
 This is going to be little diffrent with LibreNMS.
 You will need to make changes in here `vi /etc/httpd/conf.d/librenms.conf`

-Your VirtualHost for 443 will need to look somnthing like this for LibreNMS (obviously changing librenms.example.com to your actual domain name):
+Your VirtualHost for 443 will need to look something like this for LibreNMS (obviously changing librenms.example.com to your actual domain name):
 ```
 <VirtualHost *:443>